Beginnings and Endings

 just an old man

-sucking on an empty pipe.
+sucking an empty pipe.

-and keels over.
+and a cock crows then keels over.

-- it’s up to them, self-chosen,
+– it’s up to them, the chosen,

-to kill the Christ within
+to kill the Christ wherever found

-pitiless as a second sun,
+pitiless as a desert sun.

 across fields and into a shop